 But if you’re not swayed by folk tradition, be assured there is scientific evidence that pekmez contains nutrients!
 It’s rich in dietary minerals such as calcium, potassium, iron, and manganese, and antioxidants such as polyphenols and flavanoids.
 It has its merits nutritionally, for sure.

 It’s easiest to think of pekmez as jam or marmalade because they are used in similar applications.
 Turks eat it mainly for breakfast: on bread, over yogurt, in porridge.
 It is a natural sugar product, making it a good refined sugar substitute for baking sweet treats.
 (I’ve used it to sweeten cookies, and I’m planning to try it in place of honey for this granola bar recipe.)

 You can even find pekmez in Turkish delights (pekmez lokum), or the related Greek delights (moustoloukouma), and halva (pekmez helvasi).
-But one of the most popular ways to eat this stuff is to mix it with tahini, creating a rich, creamy, sweet paste.
+But one of the most popular ways to eat this stuff is to mix it with tahini (a type of sesame paste), creating a rich, creamy, sweet paste.
 There have even been studies done on the optimal ratios of tahini to pekmez.
 Yes, it’s quite a topic of scientific interest!

 I am currently trying out different ratios used in tahini pekmez.
 Expect a recipe and a report on the taste test results next week as Part 3 of the Pekmez Appreciation series.

 But one of my most frequent uses for it so far is mixing it into soy milk.
 A bit healthier than sweetening it with sugar as I’ve done in the past!